Alex313031/Windows-XP-Stuffz/reg/README.md

 __open_with_notepad_context_menu.reg__ - Adds a right click option on files to open it in Notepad

+__no_internet_open_with.reg__ - Removes the "Search Internet for Program" dialog when opening an unknown file type.
+Skips right to the local program selection box.

 __S3USB.reg__ - Enabled USB devices to wake a computer from S3 suspend, when it otherwise isn't working due to certain BIOSes